businessglitch/Carleton-rooms/README.md

 ## Support

-Reach out to me at one of the following places!
+Feel free to reach out to me at:

 - Instagram at <a href="https://www.instagram.com/fahoodii_h/" target="_blank">`@fahoodii_h`</a>
 - LinkedIn at <a href="https://www.linkedin.com/in/fahdhayat/" target="_blank">`Fahad Hayat`</a>